 Seizures and blackouts can affect consciousness, awareness and judgement, which can increase the risk of accidents and injury.

 What can I do to reduce the risk of incidents or injury?

-Take some time to consider your home and work environment, and lifestyle or recreational activities for possible risks.
+Take some time to think about your home and work environment, and lifestyle or recreational activities for possible risks.
 Ask yourself:

-- what risks exist for anyone in this setting?
+- what risks are there for anyone in this setting?

-- what are the potential hazards if you have a seizure?
+- what are the potential hazards if you had a seizure?

 - what actions can you take to reduce the risk of harm to yourself and others?